solarwinds/snap-plugin-lib/tutorial/09-config/README.md

 ```
 First three values are associated with JSON fields.
 Processing configuration will be done only during `Load` stage and stored in plugin `Context` using `configObjectKey`.
-When user would like to have access to processed configuration fields in `Collect`, he will simply call `ctx.Load(configObjectKey)` instead of `ctx.RawConfig()`.
+When user wants to have access to processed configuration fields in `Collect`, he can simply call `ctx.Load(configObjectKey)` instead of `ctx.RawConfig()`.

-Next step is to create structure that represent configuration.
+Next step is to create structure that represents configuration.
 ```go
 type config struct {
 	Processes               configProcesses